ryanchynoweth44/DatabricksContent/DeployDatabricks/README.md

 - Auto Refreshing our Databricks token that is stored in the secret scope.
 - Group management
 - Scheduled jobs data i.e. which jobs are scheduled, status etc.
-- Adding a second databricks workspace for "users" - this requires a second service principal that gives read access to `silver/gold` but read/write access to a `sandbox` container.
 - Dashboard based on out of the box data.